edthedev/edthedev.github.io/blog/minetest/mods.md

 ## Honorable Mentions

 These are mods that I recommend, but am not currently using.

+`Cottonseed Oil Fertilizer` adds an alternative to bonemeal for growing crops faster.
+- A nice option for peaceful servers that do not have skeletons to kill for `bonemeal`.
+- I removed this mod after adding skeletons.
+- I might try tuning the effect of the cottonseed oil fertiziler at some point to make it more potent.

 `Doctor Who Tardis` adds a working Tardis, Cybermen and Daleks
 - The working Tardis is seriously cool.